alsa7err90/magic_role8/README.md

       {
           return $this->belongsToMany(Magrole::class);
       }
--Run the php artisan migrate command from the Terminal:

-      php artisan migrate
 - open file .env and add the line don't forget to replace the email by email adminstrator:

       EMAIL_ADMINISTRATOR=yourEmailAdmin@example.com